DenTechs/PyVDLib/README.md

 ## Installation

-PyVDLib can be installed with `pip install pyvdlib`
+PyVDLib can be installed with `pip install pyvdlib` and imported with `import PyVDLib`

 ## Usage